miguelceja/grunt-starter/README.md

 # Grunt Starter Kit

-Grunt starter kit to get up and running quickly with a static site.  `Grunt.js` comes configured with Sass and Babel.
+Grunt starter kit to get up and running quickly with a static site.  `Grunt.js` comes configured with [Sass](https://github.com/gruntjs/grunt-contrib-sass), [PostCSS](https://github.com/nDmitry/grunt-postcss), [Concat](https://github.com/gruntjs/grunt-contrib-concat), and [Babel](https://babeljs.io/).

-Write your JS in `js/app.js`.
-And all your Sass can go in `css/scss/` files.

 This uses PHP files to make templating easier, but you can convert the index.php to .html if you just need something simple.